Starbucks wants to recruit 10,000 vets, spouses to its ranks

-(Reuters) - Starbucks Corp (SBUX.O) is looking for thousands of good men - and women.
+Nov 6 (Reuters) - Starbucks Corp is looking for thousands of good men - and women.

 The world’s biggest coffee chain said on Wednesday it would commit to hiring at least 10,000 veterans and spouses of active military in five years.